arturitu/cute-cubes/README.md

 # Cute
-An HTC Valve WebVR room experience for kids (at your own risk)
+An HTC Vive WebVR room experience for kids (at your own risk)

 Demo - http://unboring.net/lab/cuteCubes